-Are you having sleepless nights due to indigestion, constipation or diarrhea?
+Do you have sleepless nights due to indigestion, constipation, or diarrhea?
 Stop Worrying!
-Bifilac comes to your rescue.
-Bifilac helps in preventing gas and diarrhea caused in kids and also in adults.
+Bifilac capsule comes to your rescue.
+Bifilac helps in preventing gas and diarrhea caused in kids, babies, and adults.

-Bifilac is an anti-diarrheal medicine that is used for curing problems like irritable bowel syndrome, diarrhea and bacterial infections in children.
-Bifilacis in Bifilac, is a probiotic and the live bacteria is known to be a dietary supplement.
-It is available in several forms:
+Bifilac is an anti-diarrheal medicine that is used for curing problems like irritable bowel syndrome, diarrhea, and bacterial infections in children.
+Bifilacis in Bifilac is a probiotic, and the live bacteria which is known to be a dietary supplement.

 You can take Bifilac in any form, as prescribed by your physician.